Shoot Guidelines & Best Practices

 When you have confirmed you are available for an inquiry, please mark that date in your calendar and hold it there for up to 3 days while we go back to the customer and get them to book and pay for their shoot with you.

-After the booking is confirmed, we send you the details in a Shoot Scoop which you can also find in your dashboard.
-Read the Shoot Scoop carefully so you know what your customer has requested for style, vision, mood, inspiration, must-have shots and level of direction.
+After the booking is confirmed, you will find all the shoot details, called a “Shoot Scoop,” in your dashboard under the booking name.
+Read the Shoot Scoop carefully so you know what your customer has requested for style, vision, mood, inspiration, and must-have shots.
 (Always reconfirm and discuss these notes at the start of the shoot so they know you understand their requests.)

 • Visit our Dashboard Account Guide to get set up and learn helpful tips on answering inquiries and managing bookings.

-Q: What happens when you and the customer make changes to the plan, before the shoot date?
+Q: What happens when you and the customer make changes to the plan before the shoot date?

-6. Click ‘Submit’.
+5. Click ‘Submit’.
 This will send both you and the customer a new Shoot Scoop with all the updated shoot details.

 • It is important to make sure you arrive 10 minutes before the shoot start time.
 Try to get there before your customer so you can do a quick survey of the area and plan where you’re going to start.
 It also gets things off on the right foot if they aren’t the ones waiting for you.
 Once they arrive, you should: